|

 who have lived in an orphanage.

-The children that we request are generally quite healthy.
+The children that we request are generally healthy.
 Some

 children may have minor health issues that are acceptable to you,

-i.e. strabismus, allergies, asthma or heart murmur.
+i.e. strabismus, allergies, asthma, webbed toes, or a benign heart murmur.
 The age of the

 children referred to Adoptionworx Canada, at the time of referral,

 age within the range.
-Adoptive parents may, however, indicate gender
+Adoptive parents may not specify gender

 Families are encouraged to educate themselves, have realistic expectations,